marctell92/boundless/docs/README.md

 Minimal Viable Product for this project is a website explaining a new concept with at least the below features;

-- Navigation Bar on desktop and tablet screen, burger on mobile.
+- Navigation Bar on desktop and tablet screen, hamburger on mobile.
 - Contact submission form
 - Social Media Links